UHC (United Healthcare) and HMSA (Hawaii Medical Service Association).

 WHAT YOU SHOULD KNOW ABOUT USING IN-NETWORK AND OUT-OF-NETWORK INSURANCE BENEFITS

-Upon request I will issue a statement of payment (along with an appropriate diagnosis) for anyone who wants to use their insurance to get reimbursement.
+Upon request I will issue you a statement of payment, also known as a "Superbill," (complete with your mental health diagnosis - required by insurance companies in order to utilize benefits) for anyone who wants to use their insurance to obtain reimbursement.

 Although your insurance company may have mental health benefits there are a few things you should know regarding the use of those benefits: